Candy bars that defy all logic.

 Homemade Butterfingers Recipe: Combine first three ingredients in a small saucepan, and bring to a boil on medium heat.
 Boil about a minute, stirring constantly, then remove from heat.
 Add the peanut butter and salt, and stir until it makes a paste.
 Add the cereal and stir very well to coat, partially crushing the cereal flakes as you stir.
 Make sure the flakes are very evenly coated.
 Press into an 8×8 pan—either lined with wax or parchment paper, or greased very well—and freeze until completely hardened.
 (Cut into bars while only somewhat frozen, or thaw the block a little before cutting.)
 If you wish to cover in chocolate (they’re good even without it), you can cover them at any time—either pre-cutting or post-cutting.
 Simply melt the chocolate chips over low heat, stirring constantly until smooth, or mix the coconut oil with the sweetener and cocoa.
 Then spread over the bars with a spatula and re-freeze to harden.
 Store in the freezer for optimum “snap.”
 Makes 12-16 “betterfinger” bars.

 Did you ever play the Quiet Game?
 If you’ve never heard of it: The basic idea is for everyone to be completely silent, and the first person to break the silence loses.
 Parents often tell their kids to play the game as a ruse to calm the kids down.
 But whenever we played, it ended up with the opposite effect.
 I remember one occasion, at a very fancy restaurant, where my dad was making monkey faces at us to get my sister and me to crack first.
 Finally, my embarrassed mom sent all three of us outside!

-Pumpkin Bread in a Bowl – This is my all-time favorite Fall breakfast recipe!
+Pumpkin Bread in a Bowl – My all-time favorite Fall breakfast recipe!